xinzhan/core-services.en/help/id-service/id-service-api/id-service-api-methods/id-service-api-methods-get-set.md

 `getInstance` returns a visitor ID object for the specified Experience Cloud organization ID.
 This is required to initialize the visitor ID object provided to AppMeasurement through `s.visitor`.

 ## [getAnalyticsVisitorID](id-service-api-methods-getanalyticsvisitorid.md)
-Returns the legacy Analytics ID \(if any\) that was stored in the `s_vi` cookie before the Experience Cloud ID service was implemented.
+`getAnalyticsVisitorID` returns the legacy Analytics ID \(if any\) that was stored in the `s_vi` cookie before the Experience Cloud ID service was implemented.
 It returns an empty string if a visitor was never assigned an Analytics ID.

 ## [getCustomerIDs](id-service-api-methods-getcustomerids.md)
 `getCustomerIDs` returns any customer IDs set by the Experience Cloud ID service.